francescoB1997/TemperatureMonitor/README.md

 - Basic web interface with setpoint and manual buttons
 - Saving setpoints in non-volatile memory
 - Captive portal for WiFi configuration
+- OTA integration for ESP programming in wireless-mode.

 ### 2. Future structured version
 Once the monolithic version is validated, the code will be refactored into a modular structure, improving maintainability, readability, and scalability for additional features.